xlladdins/xll/docs/Excel4Macros/QUERY.GET.DATA.md

 Connection\_string    supplies information, such as the data source name, user ID, and passwords, necessary to making a SQL connection to an external data source.
-For example: \"DSN=Myserver; Server=server1;
+For example: "DSN=Myserver; Server=server1;
-UID=dbayer; PWD=buyer1; Database=nwind\".
+UID=dbayer; PWD=buyer1; Database=nwind".

--   You must define the data source name (DSN) used in
+  - > You must define the data source name (DSN) used in
     > connection\_string before you try to connect to it.

--   You can enter connection\_string as an array or a string.
+  - > You can enter connection\_string as an array or a string.
 If
     > connection\_string exceeds 250 characters, you must enter it as an
     > array.

--   If QUERY.GET.DATA is unable to access the data source using
+  - > If QUERY.GET.DATA is unable to access the data source using
     > connection\_string, it returns the \#N/A error value.

 >